 In Alsace, seven varieties of grape predominate which are also known as “Les cépages nobles”.
 They are Sylvaner, Pinot Blanc, Riesling, Muscat, Pinot Gris, Gewurztraminer and Pinot Noir.
-In recent years, an eighth grape has become more widely grown – Chardonnay - which is to becoming more and more widely used in Crémants d’Alsace.
+In recent decades, another grape variety has become more widely grown.
+This grape variety is Chardonnay.
+This grape variety is allowed in the AOC Crémant d’Alsace.

 SylvanerThis is a varietal which is harvested late, possessing a hue that varies from pale green to golden yellow and whose grapes are marked by small brown spots.
 It flourishes in limestone soils.

 This grape yields a fresh wine which is light, dry and which gives elegant aromas of white flowers.